The Growing Child: 2-Year-Olds

 Understands possession, "Mine"

-Can tell his or her own age and name
+Can tell their own age and name

 Counts up to 3 objects

-May start to problem solve
+May start to problem-solve

 How does my child interact with others?